-- Place the pork in a large skillet and cook over medium heat.
-Break the pork with a spoon and cook until lightly browned and cooked through.
+- In a large skillet, cook the pork over medium heat, breaking up with a spoon, until lightly browned and cooked through.

-- Add the ginger and garlic.
-Stir together and then add in the coleslaw and green onions.
-Cook for about 3 minutes, or until cabbage is wilted.
+- Stir in the ginger, garlic, coleslaw, and green onions.
+Cook 3 minutes, or until cabbage is wilted.

-- Place 1" of oil in a skillet and heat to 350°F. Then place 4-5 egg rolls in the oil at a time.
-Cook until browned, flipping occasionally.
+- In a skillet, heat 1-inch of oil to 350°F. Place 4 to 5 egg rolls in the oil at a time.
+Fry until browned, flipping occasionally.
 Turn down the heat if they are browning too fast.